Applying MOG to lensing: Einstein rings, Abell 520 and the Bullet Cluster: Abell 520 and the Bullet Cluster

 \subsection{The Bullet Cluster 1E0657-558}

-The Bullet Cluster has been studied extensively by the authors of Ref.~\cite{Markevitch2006} and others.
-In particular, they determined the dynamical mass of the two visible cluster components ("main cluster" and "subcluster") from weak lensing and compared these to the visual magnitudes of these components.
+The Bullet Cluster has been studied extensively by \cite{Markevitch2006} and others.
+In particular, they determined the dynamical mass of the two visible cluster components (``main cluster'' and ``subcluster'') from weak lensing and compared these to the visual magnitudes of these components.

-In the $B$-band, the mass-to-light ratio for the main cluster was found to be in the range 275--314 for the main cluster and 271--297 for the subcluster, depending on the choice of observational methodology \cite{Clowe2004}.
-In combination with the lensing masses and gas fractions estimated in Ref.~\cite{Markevitch2006}, these values allow us to estimate the MOG $\alpha$ parameter, as shown in Table~\ref{tb:BC}.
-For the purposes of this estimate, we used a stellar mass-to-light ratio of $\Upsilon_\star=1$; however, the final value is not particularly sensitive to $\Upsilon_\star$, due to the relative smallness of the stellar component in the overall mass.
+In the $B$-band, the mass-to-light ratio for the main cluster was found to be in the range 275--314 for the main cluster and 271--297 for the subcluster, depending on the choice of observational methodology~\cite{Clowe2004}.
+In combination with the lensing masses and gas fractions estimated by~\cite{Markevitch2006}, these values allow us to estimate the MOG $\alpha$ parameter, as shown in Table~\ref{tb:BC}.
+For the purposes of this estimate, we used a stellar mass-to-light ratio of $\Upsilon_\star=1$; however, the final value is not particularly sensitive to $\Upsilon_\star$ due to the relative smallness of the stellar component in the overall mass.

 We can compare these estimates of $\alpha$ with the values of $\alpha$ obtained from the lensing masses.
-For the main cluster, subcluster, and main gas peak we obtain the values of $\alpha(M_L)$ that are given in Table~\ref{tb:BC}.
+For the main cluster, subcluster, and main gas peak, we obtain the values of $\alpha(M_L)$ that are given in Table~\ref{tb:BC}.

 These idealized values for $\alpha$ characterize point sources.
-As expected, the values of $\alpha$ obtained by comparing observational estimates of the lensing mass vs. baryonic mass are smaller.
+As expected, the values of $\alpha$ obtained by comparing observational estimates of the lensing mass versus baryonic mass are smaller.
 We attribute this to the fact that the components of the Bullet Cluster are themselves extended objects spread over several hundred kpc.
 By comparing the ideal values of $\alpha$ to the values obtained from observation, we find that they come closest for the subcluster.
 This is consistent with the visual observation that the subcluster is smaller, more compact than its main counterpart.
 Similarly, the fact that the value of $\alpha$ obtained from observation is smallest for the gas peak is indicative of the fact that the gas peak corresponds to a relatively diffuse cloud of gas, not compact galaxies of stars.

-\subsection{Applying MOG to Abell 520}
+\subsection{Applying MOG to Abell~520}